nikolaiwarner/annedeanandrand.com/storytime.md

 This past New Year’s Eve, as fireworks exploded in the midnight sky over Lexington, Rand proposed to Anne Dean with an antique Art Nouveau engagement ring.
 Anne Dean said yes.
 (Her cats Splendor and Selah are still holding out hope that she will come to her senses.)

 They are fascinated with and thrilled about their future, and they feel incredibly privileged that you, their friends and family, will be with them to see their journey begin on September 28, 2013.

+Below are the playlists from those first MIX CDs that began our relationship:

 ## “Festus Mix” Nov 2010